Nature-Based Mental Health Treatment: Horticultural Therapy for Anxiety & Depression

 This guide explores the following aspects of horticultural therapy for teens:

-• Types of activities involved in horticultural therapy
+What horticultural therapy for teens is- Types of activities involved in horticultural therapy

-• How gardening helps anxiety and depression in teens
+- How gardening helps anxiety and depression in teens

-• Types of teen nature healing programs
+- Types of teen nature healing programs

-• How Mission Prep can help with teen nature healing programs
+- How Mission Prep can help with teen nature healing programs

 What Is Horticultural Therapy?

-• Raised bed or container gardening: Gardening at home doesn’t require a lot of space, so containers make it more accessible for smaller or indoor spaces
+- Raised bed or container gardening: Gardening at home doesn’t require a lot of space, so containers make it more accessible for smaller or indoor spaces.

-• Harvesting and preparing food: Reinforcing nourishment and self-worth through the act of receiving care for items grown
+- Harvesting and preparing food: Reinforcing nourishment and self-worth through the act of receiving care for items grown.

-• Designing or decorating garden spaces: Offering creative expression and personalization, which can be especially helpful in group settings
+- Designing or decorating garden spaces: Offering creative expression and personalization, which can be especially helpful in group settings.

 How Gardening Helps Anxiety and Depression in Teens

-Teens facing chronic anxiety or depression often live in a state of nervous system dysregulation.⁴ Their bodies may be flooded with cortisol, their minds overwhelmed by racing thoughts, or their energy levels flattened by emotional fatigue.
+Teens experiencing chronic anxiety or depression often live in a state of nervous system dysregulation.⁴ Their bodies may be flooded with cortisol, their minds overwhelmed by racing thoughts, or their energy levels flattened by emotional fatigue.
 Gardening offers a unique path to recovery that works through a combination of behavior and biology.

 Emerging research shows that nature-based activities can help rebalance the autonomic nervous system.⁵ In other words, when teens garden, they can gently reach a state of calm through breath, movement, and tactile contact.
 Their bodies shift out of “fight or flight” and into a parasympathetic state, where rest, digestion, and healing can take place.